gooddata/gooddata-ui-sdk/libs/api-client-tiger/src/api-endpoints/README.md

 ## Structure

-The `api-endpoints` directory is organized into 17 separate endpoint modules, each corresponding to a specific API domain:
+The `api-endpoints` directory is organized into 18 separate endpoint modules, each corresponding to a specific API domain:

+- **aac** - Analytics as Code format APIs (alternatives to layout APIs)
 - **actions** - Workspace and organization management actions
 - **authActions** - Authentication and authorization actions
 - **automation** - Automation and workflow management